Lukas Vejdemo

-Lukas Vejdemo (born 25 January 1996) is a Swedish professional ice hockey forward currently playing for Djurgårdens IF in the HockeyAllsvenskan (Allsv).
-He was selected by the Montreal Canadiens in the third round, 87th overall, of the 2015 NHL Entry Draft.
+Lukas Vejdemo (born 25 January 1996) is a Swedish professional ice hockey forward for Leksands IF of the Swedish Hockey League (SHL).
+He was selected in the third round, 87th overall, by the Montreal Canadiens in the 2015 NHL entry draft.

 Playing career

-Vejdemo made his Swedish Hockey League debut playing with Djurgårdens IF during the 2014–15 SHL season.
-Following the campaign, the Montreal Canadiens selected Vejdemo in the third round (87th overall) during the 2015 NHL Entry Draft.
+Vejdemo made his Swedish Hockey League (SHL) debut playing with Djurgårdens IF during the 2014–15 SHL season.
+Following the campaign, the Montreal Canadiens of the National Hockey League (NHL) selected Vejdemo in the third round, 87th overall, during the 2015 NHL entry draft.

-In the 2017–18 season, Vejdemo established career-highs of 10 goals and 22 assists in 47 games.
+In the 2017–18 season, Vejdemo established career highs of 10 goals and 22 assists in 47 games.
 On 2 May 2018, the Canadiens signed him to a two-year, entry-level contract.
 Vejdemo spent the 2018-19 season with the Canadiens' American Hockey League (AHL) affiliate, the Laval Rocket.
 In 66 games, he recorded 13 goals and 16 assists for 29 points.

-On 31 December 2019, Vejdemo made his NHL debut in a 3-1 loss to the Carolina Hurricanes.
-On 10 March 2020, he scored his first career NHL goal in a 4-2 loss to the Nashville Predators.
+On 31 December 2019, Vejdemo made his NHL debut in a 3–1 loss to the Carolina Hurricanes.
+On 10 March 2020, he scored his first career NHL goal in a 4–2 loss to the Nashville Predators.
 Vejdemo finished the season with seven appearances for the Canadiens, as well as 47 for the Rocket.
 On 4 September 2020, the Canadiens re-signed Vejdemo to a one-year, two-way contract extension.
 Two days later, the team loaned him to Södertälje SK of HockeyAllsvenskan, with the expectation he would return to North America to attend the Canadiens' and Rocket's training camps for the 2020–21 season.